geneccx/XonarSTDeluxeDriver/README.md

 - No support for input devices yet
 - Device fails to wake on sleep.
 Probably need to implement power management
 - The DMA buffer is a giant contiguous chunk of memory.
 I think this makes the latency pretty bad
-- The volume scaling is non-existent - it's a straight linear value from 0-100 which makes the volume settings in OSX very difficult to use